 There is much confusion as to which is which.
 This is due a great deal to the artist, Sir Edwin Landseer, portraying several large white and black dogs in his paintings.
 An example is the famous painting "A Distinguished Member of Humane Society" done by Sir Edwin Landseer in 1838.
 Dogs resembling them were eventually named Landseer dogs in honor of the famous painter.
 The dog that was portrayed in the painting is a stray named Bob but the model used was actually a European Newfoundland Landseer named Paul Pry and not what is called the Landseer ECT.
 Note that the original Newfoundland Landseers used in his paintings did not possess a blocky head with droopy lips and eyes that we see often in the current American Newfoundland Landseer.
 Those traits are a result of the incorporation of a second introduction of the Mastiff bloodlines by some American Newfoundland breeders.
 The Newfoundland Landseers painted also had ticking (black spots) on forelegs, muzzle or body - all still genetic traits of a Newfoundland Landseer.
 The Landseer ECT is completely void of these traits.
 The Landseer ECT is bred specifically to have a solid wide blaze down the face and no ticking at all.
 Ticking is a genetic trait which is directly associated with temperament and specifically the exemplary temperament dependable with children that is associated only with Newfoundland Landseer's.

-My focus at Rocky Valley Farm is to expand on the genetics of the original Newfoundland Landseer, specifically regarding the genetics associated with the old world temperament and tight lip, and not the Landseer ECT which possesses a completely different temperament and much higher energy level.
-If you are interested in the ECT Type I would suggest the following breeder who also describes the difference associated with their ECT Landseer dogs as "untiring runners".
+My focus at Rocky Valley Farm is to develop a line of pure American Landseer Newfoundlands based on the genetics of the original Newfoundland Landseer specifically regarding the genetics associated with that temperament and tighter lip.
+ECT Landseer dogs as described as "untiring runners".
 I breed the complete opposite type of temperament.
 It is a rare sight to see my dogs run off for they prefer to lay at the feet of their people.
 They exhibit complete unswayable devotion.